✓Quick Takeaways

 Male vs Female OnlyFans Income: The Real Difference

 How much do OnlyFans girls make compared to male creators?
 On average, female creators earn more — the audience on OnlyFans is ~75% male, so demand for female content is naturally higher.
 But here's what I've noticed managing both: male creators tend to have better lifetime value per sub.
 Their fans stick around longer and spend more per interaction.
-Total OnlyFans salary is lower because the audience pool is smaller, but per-fan economics can be stronger.
+Total OnlyFans salary is lower because the audience pool is smaller, but per-fan economics can be stronger — and some niches pay men far better than others (see our niche-by-niche earnings breakdown).
+If you're a guy weighing whether to start, here's what the data says about male OnlyFans success.
 For a full breakdown, see our male creator earnings guide.
+And if you want to maximize that lifetime value, check out our retention playbook for keeping fans subscribed.
+On the female side, lesbian niche earnings tend to outperform the female average — it's an underserved segment with a loyal subscriber base.
 Here's what male creators are up against:

 Average startup cost for solo female creators